Back to Guides

 What is the next step if Portugal still appears stronger after this comparison?

-The next step is usually Portugal-specific planning: pathway evaluation, tax and relocation thinking, family coordination, and a consultation that turns the comparison into an execution roadmap.
+The next step is usually Portugal-specific planning: pathway evaluation, financial and relocation thinking, family coordination, and a consultation that turns the comparison into an execution roadmap.

 Karen Kemp Aguiar Abud